at boston college

 A 12-digit alphanumeric code that is unique to each piece of networking hardware, and necessary in the Boston College activation process.
 Learn how to use your MAC address to connect your device to the BC network.

 The version of anti-virus software that BC requires for all Windows computers connected to the BC network.
-Learn more about McAfee at BC at www.bc.edu/virus.
+Learn more about McAfee at BC.

-A web-based, self-paced learning environment that offers a wide range of online courses that cover Microsoft's operating systems (XP and Vista) and Office applications (Word, Excel, PowerPoint, etc.).
+A web-based, self-paced learning environment that offers a wide range of online courses that cover Microsoft's operating systems (Windows Vista and Windows 7) and Office applications (Word, Excel, PowerPoint, etc.).
 Learn more at www.bc.edu/mselearning.